 A scenic day drive in the Phoenix Arizona Vicinity

 The first time we drove the trail we went the full circle route, which took us past the Roosevelt Dam, then on to Globe and back to Apache Junction on Highway 60, a total distance of approximately 135 miles.
-We’ve driven the Apache Trail several times since then, but we’ve never done the full trail again.
-The section between Tortilla Flat and Roosevelt Dam includes 22 miles of gravel road.
-We found that part of the drive both lonely and harrowing.
-The rain shortly before our first Apache Trail drive added to the complexity of the drive.
-Like many others, our route now takes us only as far as Tortilla Flat, approximately 17 miles from the start of the trail.
-Sometimes we venture 5 miles beyond Tortilla Flat to a rest stop at Fish Creek Hill, where the view of desert scenery is spectacular.
-We then turn around, stop in Tortilla Flat for lunch, head back the way we came.
+We’ve driven the Apache Trail several times since then, but we’ve never done the full trail again, even when the full trail was open.
+We found the section between Tortilla Flat and Roosevelt Dam lonely and harrowing.
+The narrow and steep road with a 22-mile gravel section proved challenging, although there were also impressive views along the way.
+Like many others, subsequent drives took us only as far as Tortilla Flat, approximately 17 miles from the start of the trail.
+This is the part of the trail that remains open.
+Sometimes we ventured 5 miles beyond Tortilla Flat to a rest stop at Fish Creek Hill, where the view of desert scenery is spectacular.
+We then turned around, stopped in Tortilla Flat for lunch, and headed back the way we came.

 The road climbs through the Superstition Mountains and offers views of canyons, rock formations, saguaros and other desert plant life.
 There are a few places to pull over and enjoy the scenic vistas.